CharlesCarley/FileTools/README.md

 Pointer addresses at the time of saving are written to the file.
 Then during loading, the saved addresses will be used to relink the new data being read.

-Documentation efforts, refactoring and testing for consistency still a work in progress.
+Documentation efforts, refactoring and testing for consistency is still a work in progress.

 See the wiki for an introduction to the file format.
 * [Wiki](https://github.com/snailrose/FileTools/wiki)